Alessio-Pecilli/TirocinioPecilli/README.md

 **Project Objective:**

-The objective of this project is to achieve results comparable to those obtained through QPCA using a VQSD algorithm, with MNIST images as the starting input.
+The aim of the project was to obtain the results of a Quantum Principal Component Analysis using a Variational Quantum State Diagonalization algorithm to study a data set of MNIST images

 **QPCA: Algorithm Purpose**
 Principal Component Analysis (PCA) is a statistical technique used to reduce a dataset’s dimensionality while preserving as much of the original variability as possible.
 Its main purpose is to identify the principal directions in which the data varies most, projecting the original data into a lower-dimensional space.